 Lee University is a good option for students pursuing a Public Relations & Advertising degree.
 The setting in a significant city is wonderful for students looking for enough chances for networking, experience, and discovery.

-This school does not require freshman students to live on-campus.
 You may want to study extra hard for your SAT; the standard score of applicants to Lee University is 1,050.
+The affordable yearly price of $24,290 for this school is great for students who list cost as a major concern.
 Take a virtual tour to explore Lee University's campus.

 Belmont University is a great choice for students pursuing a Public Relations & Advertising degree.
 Situated in Nashville, Tennessee, this institution is a logical option for students who enjoy the excitement of a major city.